dawoodjee/ERPNext-Scripts/README.md

 2. Then replace `pos.js` here `~/frappe-bench/apps/erpnext/erpnext/accounts/page/pos/pos.js`

-OR just copy and paste everything within `pos.js`.
+OR just copy and paste everything to your `pos.js`.

 ## Compatibility
 * Tested with ERPNext v7.x to v10.x.
 * Works best on Firefox browser.
 Theres an issue on Google Chrome.

 ## Issues
 Please report any issues to [this discussion thread](https://discuss.erpnext.com/t/how-can-mange-barcode-for-weighted-items-in-pos/20066/).
+Push requests (your edits) are welcome!